Create and manage a Kubernetes supported self-hosted integration runtime

-This article covers the details for the new SHIR feature that is Kubernetes-based for Linux, now in public preview.
-We have also improved the underlying infrastructure to provide several benefits:
+This article covers the details for the new SHIR feature that is Kubernetes-based for Linux that improves the underlying infrastructure to provide several benefits:

 - Scalability: Ability to scale to hundreds of machines.